Do You Need an Appraisal for a HELOC?

 FHA Title 1 Home Improvement Loans

-FHA Title 1 loans have a maximum limit of $25,000 for single-family homes, and loans for up to $7,500 can be issued unsecured without requiring a lien on your property.
+An FHA Title 1 loan is a government-backed loan for home improvements and repairs, issued through FHA-approved lenders.
+Unlike a HELOC, use of funds is restricted to home improvements.
+The maximum loan amount for single-family homes is $25,000, and loans up to $7,500 can be issued without a lien on your property.

 Contractor Financing